The University of Georgia Press offers a number of unpaid internships.

 - Internship details are as follows:

-- Will work with publicity manager to develop an online promotional video for a book.
+- Will work with publicity team to develop podcasts and/or promotional videos related to our books.

 - Intern will have a number of projects from which to choose but will work primarily on upcoming titles.

-- Intern will work with marketing department and in some cases directly with an author to create promotional video.
+- Intern will work with marketing department and in some cases directly with an author to create promotional content.

-- Video will be approved by publicity manager and featured on UGA Press website and YouTube channel.
+- Podcasts and videos will be approved by publicity team and featured on UGA Press's blog, website, and other online distribution channels.

-- Working knowledge of Final Cut, Windows Movie Maker, or similar video editing software needed.
+- Working knowledge of Garage Band, Audacity, iMovie, Final Cut, Windows Movie Maker, or similar audio and video editing software needed.